jx2bandito/jVenture/README.md

 ### User stories: <br />
-* Options can update Joel's courage, add items, show dialogue, and/or change scene.
+* Options can update Joel's courage, add items, show dialogue, and/or change current scene.
 * Different BGM plays depending on which scene is currently rendered.
 * BGM does not restart if two scenes share the same music.
 * Dialogue has a typing effect.
 Dialogue's initial delay and typing delay can be adjusted (within code).